haiduong2211/recipesdb/Readme.md

 IN PROGRESS OF ETL.
 Please use for references.
 Any contribution is welcome ;)

 ## Description:
-This project focusing on ETL process to create database about recipes on the internet at the moment.
+This project focusing gon ETL process to create database about recipes on the internet at the moment.
 I wish to using collected data to create insightful recipes that is loved and cooked the most.

 ## Data Sources: